nytimes/kyt/README.md

 kyt provides all the basic functions for doing development.
 It can easily be used on it's own, or be integrated into existing projects.

 starter-kyts are boilerplates built to work alongside kyt.
-They include more additional tools and libraries for a variety of projects.
+They include additional tools and libraries for a variety of projects.

 See our recommended list of [starter-kyts](/Starterkyts.md)